thgilciffart/note/Physics-Depth-Study/Does a projectile fired horizontally fall at the same rate as a projectile dropped from the same height.md

 # Justification
 Previous anecdotes of the bullet dropping in the same time as a feather in a vacuum environment.
 Projectiles can often be defined as a vector equation indicating that horizontal and vertical motions are independent of each other.
 # Methodology
 ## Method
+1. Set up the iPad camera as perpendicular to the ball as possible
 ## Apparatus
 ## Expected analysis
+## Issues
 # Results
 # Analysis of data
 # Discussion